haru-ake/qmk_keymap/README.md

 # qmk_keymap

-QMK keymap collection for only the keyboards you own.
+QMK keymap collection for only the keyboard you own.

+**Infomation**: It is not compatible with keyboards whose directory structure is not common. e.g. [clueboard](https://github.com/qmk/qmk_firmware/tree/master/keyboards/clueboard)

 ## Requirements